alpha-unito/pico/README.md

 `$ ./generate_text <dictionary file> <n. of lines> >> <output.file>`

-the parallel degree can be set manually with the environment variable PARGDEG.
+the parallel degree can be set manually with the environment variable PARDEG.

 ### Graph Visualization
 Each example produces a `.dot` file for a graphical representation of the application pipeline coded in Graphviz.